Final | February 2022 | v2.0.1 | OFFICIAL - Public | QGCDG (ICT Strategic Sourcing)

 This implementation guide supports the Procurement and disposal of ICT products and services policy (IS13).

-Departments are increasingly dependent on ICT for many aspects of service delivery.
-This reliance on ICT is reflected in the magnitude of government expenditure on ICT products and services and their procurement.
+Departments are dependent on ICT for many aspects of service delivery.
+The ICT category has an annual spend in excess of $1 billion and this reliance on ICT is reflected in the magnitude of government expenditure on ICT products and services and their procurement.

 The Government also recognises the need for a strong and vibrant ICT industry within Queensland and acknowledges the impact that ICT may have on the environment at the end of its effective lifecycle.

-With this in mind, departmental ICT resources will be:
+With this in mind, departmental ICT products and services will be:

 - procured as part of a planned strategy and managed environment